anoma/namada/documentation/dev/src/explore/design/ledger/governance.md

 - `funds` must be equal to `min_proposal_fund` and should be moved to the `governance_address`.
 - `content` should follow the `Namada Improvement Proposal schema` and must be less than `max_proposal_content_size` kibibytes.
 - `author` must be a valid address on-chain
-- `proposal_type` defines:
+- `type` defines:
   - the optional payload (memo) attached to the vote
   - which actors should be allowed to vote (delegators and validators or validators only)
   - the threshold to be used in the tally process
   - the optional wasm code attached to the proposal

-A proposal gets accepted if enough `yay` votes (net of the voting power) to match the threshold specified by `proposal_type` (computed at the epoch defined in the `endEpoch` field) are reached.
+A proposal gets accepted if enough `yay` votes (net of the voting power) to match the threshold specified by `ProposalType` (computed at the epoch defined in the `endEpoch` field) are reached.
 If the proposal is accepted, the locked funds are returned to the address defined in the `proposal_author` field, otherwise are moved to the slash fund address.

 The `proposal_code` field can execute arbitrary code in the form of a wasm transaction.
 If the proposal gets accepted, the code is executed in the first block of the epoch following the `graceEpoch`.

 Proposals can be submitted by any address as long as the above rules are respected.
-Votes can be cast only by active validators and delegators (at epoch `endEpoch` or less):: `proposal_type` could impose more constraints on this.
+Votes can be cast only by active validators and delegators (at epoch `endEpoch` or less): the proposal type could impose more constraints on this.
 Moreover, if delegators are allowed to vote, validators can vote only during the first 2/3 of the voting period (from `startEpoch` and 2/3 of `endEpoch` - `startEpoch`).

 The preferred content template (`Namada Improvement Proposal schema`) is the following: